SiahYoonn/GHP/README.md

 In-progress works:
 1. Tennis shot detector & ML model to predict the type of shot (AP Research Project)
 2. A more optimized autonomous landing software for latency on the raspberry pi 5 (UAS4STEM Competition 2025)
 3. Upgrades to customized AI Assistant Jarvis
+4. Overwatch composition generator based on map, team composition, enemy composition